 About Donna Kennedy-Glans

-Over a 34-year career, I’ve worked as a politician; published author; energy expert & lawyer in the private sector; and founder & executive director of a non-profit.
+Over a 37-year career, I’ve worked as a politician; published author; energy expert & lawyer in the private sector; and founder & executive director of a non-profit.
+In March 2022, I’m releasing a new book on how to rebuild enterprise in the public, private & non-profit sectors, titled Teaching the Dinosaur to Dance: Moving Beyond Business as Usual.

 My home is Calgary, Alberta.
-Born into a farming family in south-western Ontario.
-Crossing sectoral boundaries is my ‘thing’.
-Geographic boundaries too; I’ve worked on projects in over 35 countries.
+I was born into a farming family in south-western Ontario.
+Crossing sectoral boundaries is my ‘thing’, geographic boundaries too.
+I’ve worked on projects in over 35 countries.

 What do I do as a politician?

 A passionate fiscal conservative & social progressive, I mentor young people interested in politics.
-And, to be clear on my motives, my name isn’t going to be on any ballot next year!
+And, to be clear on my motives, my name isn’t going to be on any ballot soon!

 Political service as the Member of the Legislative Assembly of Alberta for Calgary-Varsity (2012-2015) included the following roles: Associate Minister of Electricity and Renewable Energy; Chair, Standing Committee on Resource Stewardship; Treasury Board; Chair, Results Based Budgeting review of economic diversification programs; Government founder of First Nations and Métis Women’s Councils; Member, Ministerial Working Group on Natural Resources and Environment; and Member, Standing Committee on Alberta’s Economic Future.